Linoleum2609/Linoleum2609.github.io/_posts/2021-06-06-Using-Router-in-Dormitory.md

 **Adjust the paths for your own environment if necessary**.

-`wan-script` contains the scripts that will run after WAN interface came up, in new version of `Asuswrt-Merlin`, it have been replaced by `wan-start`.
+`wan-script` contains the scripts that will run after the WAN interface comes up, in the new version of `Asuswrt-Merlin`, it has been replaced by `wan-start`.
 The first line means copy new `minieap.conf` to `/etc`, as everything has gone after rebooting.
 Then it restarts `MiniEAP`.
 Finally, the `watchdog.sh` will run to keep auth.

 Now enjoy your Campus Internet.
 Everything is fine.